ansys/ansys-templates/README.rst

 .. _PyAnsys Developer's Guidelines: https://dev.docs.pyansys.com/

-For information on using this tool, see the `PyAnsys Template Documentation`_.
+For information on using this tool, see the `Ansys Templates Documentation`_.

 .. _PyAnsys Template Documentation: https://templates.pyansys.com/